 TRICARE Supplement Plan

 The TRICARE Supplement Plan is available for retired military employees, and is a supplement to your current TRICARE benefits.
 The plan provides reimbursement of copays and other medical expenses associated with your current TRICARE plan.
-Additional information can be found here.
+Additional information can be found on the TRICARE website at info.selmanco.com/ga_shbp.

 PeachCare for Kids

 The state of Georgia offers an affordable health insurance program called PeachCare for Kids.
 This plan provides healthcare, dental, and vision benefits for children up to age 19.
-To learn if you are eligible, and to obtain benefits, cost, and application information, click here.
+To learn if you are eligible, and to obtain benefits, cost, and application information, visit the PeachCare for Kids website at www.peachcare.org.

 Classified Employees May Be Eligible to Receive an Extra $3,000 Per Year.